 Why should finance professionals care?

-With responsibility for payroll, accounts payable and the collection of payments, finance professionals need to ensure they are aware of the changes taking place in the evolving UK payments industry.
+With responsibility for payroll, accounts payable and payment collections, finance professionals need to ensure they are aware of the changes taking place in the evolving UK payments industry.

-Changes to payments systems that you have come to know and love (or hate), possible changes to payments software that you have familiarised yourself with over the years and the introduction of new payment methods that you will have to learn from scratch – they are all going to affect the way you process business payments.
+There’s changes to payments systems that you have come to know and love (or hate), possible changes to payments software that you have familiarised yourself with over the years and the introduction of new payment methods that you will have to learn from scratch, all coming up.
+They are all going to affect the way you process business payments.

-With the Forum now working towards implementing these changes over the next three years, Financial professionals will need to keep up-to-date and take active interest in what changes are being brought about.
+Therefore, with the Forum now working towards implementing these changes, financial professionals will need to keep up-to-date and take active interest in what changes are being brought about to change UK payments and collections systems.